denten-books/plain-text/0-intro.md

-To trace the hidden flows of textual regulation, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of signs indicating the "evanescent absence" of life.[^ln-lacan] I write *Plain Text* in fatigued response to the pervasive post- or anti- humanism that grips contemporary criticism of technology.
+To trace the hidden flows of textual regulation, of the sort that Friedrich Kittler warns us about, must mean more than passive apprehension of signs indicating the "evanescent absence" of life.[^ln-lacan] I write *Plain Text* in response to the pervasive post- or anti- humanism that grips contemporary criticism of technology.
 Unlike Kittler, who once wrote that "under conditions of high technology, literature has nothing more to say,"[@kittler_gramophone_1999, 263] I believe that literature and literary analysis continue to have a voice in contemporary life.
 Technology does not silence---it transforms the nature of textual phenomena.
 The instruments of